ntk148v/testing/README.md

 # Testing

-This repos contains all testing scripts.
+This repos contains all testing stuffs.